themaroqa/themaroqa/README.md

 My gist repo: https://gist.github.com/themaroqa

-Working as a Product Owner in iSolutions.
+Working as a DevOps Engineer in OverIT.

 I believe CI/CD and automation in general will save our lifes.